MsKittin/Rosalind_tasks/README.md

 Given: A collection of at most 10 DNA strings of equal length (at most 1 kbp) in FASTA format.

 Return: A consensus string and profile matrix for the collection.
 (If several possible consensus strings exist, then you may return any one of them.)

+# Finding a Shared Motif

+Given: A collection of k (k≤100) DNA strings of length at most 1 kbp each in FASTA format.

+Return: A longest common substring of the collection.
+(If multiple solutions exist, you may return any single solution.)